dbono711/cisco-nso-mcp-server/README.md

 - **Context Management**: Efficient passing of context between tools and models
 - **Framework Agnostic**: Works across multiple AI frameworks including OpenAI, Anthropic, Google Gemini, and others
 - **Interoperability**: Provides a common language for AI systems to communicate with external tools

+### Important Note on MCP Flexibility

+MCP and similar tool frameworks (like Smithery or OpenTools) are completely LLM-agnostic - they're simply APIs with a specific protocol.
+This means you can:

+- **Use them directly** in any application without an LLM
+- **Let an LLM control them** through an integration layer (as demonstrated in this project)
+- **Mix both approaches** depending on your specific needs and use cases

+This flexibility makes MCP tools valuable beyond just LLM applications, serving as standardized interfaces for various automation needs.

 In this project, MCP acts as the bridge between OpenAI's GPT models and Cisco NSO, allowing the AI to query and interact with network devices through well-defined tool interfaces.